Hydrodynamics in the Carrollian regime: Basic setup

 \subsection{The Papapetrou-Randers parametrization}

 Before we delve into the details of hydrodynamics in the Carrollian regime, it is imperative to begin with an appropriate parametrization for the pseudo-Riemannian manifold on which the original relativistic fluid exists, whose $c\to 0$ limit we are interested in computing.
 The parametrization should have various factors of $c$ manifest and should make the Carroll limit transparent.
-The Papapetrou-Randers (PR) parametrization for a pseudo-Riemannian manifold serves this purpose well, in terms of which the background metric takes the form \cite{Ciambelli:2018xat, Petkou:2022bmz, Bagchi:2023ysc, Bagchi:2023rwd}
+The Papapetrou-Randers (PR) parametrization (also referred alternatively to as the PR gauge) for a pseudo-Riemannian manifold serves this purpose well, in terms of which the background metric takes the form \cite{Ciambelli:2018xat, Petkou:2022bmz, Bagchi:2023ysc, Bagchi:2023rwd}

 implying that \be

 \ee In the PR parametrization, $\Omega, b_i$ and $a_{ij}$ are all functions of the coordinates $({\rm t}, \vec{x})$, with ${\vec{x}} \equiv x^i$.
 The indices on $b_i$ are raised using the inverse spatial metric $a^{ij}$ i.e., $b^i = a^{ij} b_j$, and $b^2 \equiv b^i b_i$.
 Also, $g \equiv {\rm det}(g_{\m\n})$ and $a \equiv {\rm det}(a_{ij})$.